scotws/RISC-V-tests/docs/gnu_assembler_tips.md

 This is a random list of things I learned using the GNU GCC assembler for RISC-V.

-## Getting the length of a string for a System Call
+## Getting the length of a string for a Linux system call

 Linux system calls take the string in the "Forth" format: Address of first character and length of string.
 There is no terminating zero.
 The actual string